security-notes/infobyte-faraday-wiki/Docker-Installation-Professional-and-Corporate.md

       ...
 ```

-For more advanced examples about secrets check [docker web page](https://docs.docker.com/engine/swarm/secrets/#intermediate-example-use-secrets-with-a-nginx-service)
+For more about secrets check [docker web page](https://docs.docker.com/engine/swarm/secrets/)

-## Running Faraday as a standalone container
+#### Running Faraday as a standalone container

  ```
     $ docker run \